centria/cs-exercises-20/README.md

 #### Exercise_27

-* CrEate a program which tells if the given number is positive (grEater than zero), or not.
+* create a program which tells if the given number is positive (grEater than zero), or not.

 ```console
 Give a number: